spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the command `console sync:data merchant_profile` exports data from `spy_product_offer_availability_storage` table to Redis.
+Make sure the following actions take place as expected:
+* The command `console sync:data merchant_profile` exports data from the `spy_product_offer_availability_storage` table to Redis.

-Make sure that when a product offer availability entities get created or updated through ORM, it is exported to Redis accordingly.
+* When a product offer availability entity gets created or updated through ORM, it is exported to Redis accordingly.

 {% endinfo_block %}